Éva Hegedüs: Career

 At the request of Sándor Demján, she took over the management of Gránit Bank in 2010.
 She has become the CEO and the Vice President of the Board of Directors there.
-She has been a shareholder since the start, and became one of the largest private shareholders in 2015 following the share transaction concluded with Sándor Demján.
-The development of GRÁNIT Bank's digital business model is credited to Ms. Hegedüs.
+She has been a shareholder since the start, and she became one of the largest private shareholders in 2015 following the share transaction concluded with Sándor Demján.
+The development of GRÁNIT Bank's digital business model is credited to Hegedüs.
 Under this model in July 2017, the bank, which primarily provides its services through electronic channels, launched a completely online account opening process using video identification.

+In 2018, she became a member of the Board of Directors of Takarék Jelzálogbank Plc., a position she resigned from in July 2022.

+At the end of 2021, Tiberis Digital Kft., which is linked to István Tiborcz, bought the majority stake in the bank from Éva Hegedüs, while Hegedüs continued to lead Gránit Bank as CEO, and remained a minority shareholder.

 She is currently a member of the Board of the “Magyar Közgazdasági Társaság Pénzügyi Szakosztály” (in English: Finance Section of the Hungarian Economic Association).
 In 2020, at the assembly for renewal of the term of office, Éva Hegedüs was appointed Secretary General of the Hungarian Economic Association for the third consecutive time.

+Éva Hegedüs is the Social President of the Hungarian Water Polo Federation since June 2019.

-In 2020, she was elected a member of the Board of the Hungarian Banking Association for the third time.
+In 2023, Hegedüs was elected a member of the Board of the Hungarian Banking Association for the fourth time.

-In 2020, she was re-elected social chairman of the Hungarian Water Polo Association for another term of four years.
+In 2023, Gránit Bank, which she led, became the 9th largest bank in the Hungarian market and closed its tenth consecutive profitable year with a pre-tax profit of HUF 22 billion and a balance sheet total of more than HUF 1,200 billion.

+She is the Chairman of the Supervisory Board of the MÁV Group and Volánbusz from 2023.

+In 2024, she also received the top prize in the Mastercard Bank of the Year competition, the "Bank of the Year" award, as CEO of Gránit Bank.